 When children are playing sports, they are stressing their feet and legs at a whole different level, so it’s important that they wear the correct type of shoes.

 Did you know there are certain cleat styles that will fit a child with wide or extra wide feet?
-Most parents don’t even know that there are soccer, baseball, basketball, football, and lacrosse cleats in wide widths.
+Most parents don’t even know that there are soccer, baseball, basketball, football, and lacrosse cleats available wide widths.

 I wrote an article where I describe these cleats in more detail, so if your child has extra wide feet and involved in a particular sport, you will be able to keep his/her feet comfortable and healthy.
 Go to the link below: